Bleach is a massive Shounen series, no different to

 Even though she has a “prickly” personality, Soifon has standards and principles she stands by.
 And that to me is what makes her character unique and one of the most original.

-Alongside Rukia, she’s a personal favorite in the anime community for female characters.
+Alongside Rukia, she’s a personal favorite in the

 7. Sosuke Aizen